ReactForAll/React-Course/Level_2/1. Introduction to React Hooks in functional components/SCRIPT.md

 In the previous lessons, we've been using stateless functional React components to render our UI.
 Going forward, let's learn to use React states to make our components reactive.
 When I say Reactive, what I mean is changing the UI based on the user's actions!
 We use the React state to achieve this.

+Currently our app only has a single screen.
+Let's use a state named `page` to switch between 2 different screens!

 In order to access the React state, we will use the `useState` hook that's available in React.
 You can import it as a named import like:

 ```js